wzod/4n6k_volatility_installer/README.md

 What Is It?
 -----------
-4n6k_volatility_installer.sh is a bash script that installs Volatility 2.4 (and all dependencies) for Ubuntu Linux with one command.
+`4n6k_volatility_installer.sh` is a bash script that installs Volatility 2.4 (and all dependencies) for Ubuntu Linux with one command.

 Why Do I Need It?
 -----------------
 Compiling source on Linux can be a pain.
 Dependency hunting wastes time and drives people away from considering Linux builds of cross-platform software.
-With this script, you can (1) skip all of the dependency frustration, (2) get right into using the newest version of Volatility, and (3) leverage the arguably more powerful and versatile *nix shell.
+With this script, you can (1) skip all of the dependency frustration, (2) get right into using the newest version of Volatility, and (3) leverage the arguably more powerful and versatile Unix shell.
 No longer do you have to worry about whether or not you "have everything."

 What's Required?
 ----------------